Casula: European

 Casula was first settled by agriculturalists in the nineteenth century, among them Richard Guise, who named his farm "Casula".
 The area became dominated by poultry farming, market gardening and fruit growing.
 Another notable farm was Glenfield Farm, which dates from circa 1817.
-Situated in Leacocks Lane, it originally belonged to Charles Throsby, a member of the Legislative Council and an explorer.
+Situated in Leacocks Lane, it originally belonged to politician Charles Throsby, a member of the Legislative Council and an explorer.
 The farm is the oldest continuously worked farm in Australia and is listed on the Register of the National Estate.

 During World War I, a large Australian Imperial Forces recruitment and training reserve was located in Casula – a fact reflected by the name of one of its major residential streets, "Reserve Road".
 This camp became briefly notorious in 1916 when a large mob of soldiers rebelled against the strict training regimen, marched on nearby Liverpool, ransacked and looted several pubs, hijacked several trains to Central station in Sydney and continued their drunken rioting, resulting in the Military Police shooting dead one rioter.

 In 1918, Walter Ingham Sr. bought 42 acre of bush land in Casula as a gift to 18-year-old son, Walter.
 On his death in 1953, his sons Jack and Bob took over the small chicken breeding operation and built it into the largest producer of chickens and turkeys in Australia.
-Inghams Enterprises is now headquartered in Liverpool.
+Inghams is now headquartered in Liverpool.

 Casula Post Office opened on 1 February 1924 and closed in 1979.
 A Liverpool South office was renamed Cross Roads in 1964 and Casula Mall in 1990 and remains open.

 Being heavily farmed, the area did not become suburbanised until the late 1950s.
-Much of the acreage in the central and southern portions were subdivided and developed over the next few decades but even now there are pockets of undeveloped land.
+Much of the acreage in the central and southern portions was subdivided and developed over the next few decades but even now there are pockets of undeveloped land.